Happy-Coding-Clans/vue-easytable/examples/src/docs/en/ve-table/row-checkbox/selected-disable.md

 :::anchor Disable Select

-:::demo `disableSelectedRowKeys`sets the rowkey array to be disabled(it is disable to check or cancel the check).
+:::demo `disableSelectedRowKeys`sets the rowKey array to be disabled(it is disable to check or cancel the check).

 ```html
 <template>